-Figure from "A Wholistic View of Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning", Mundt et al 2020
+Figure from "A Wholistic View of Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning", Mundt et al, Neural Networks 2023, (arxiv 2020)

 Some early thoughts

 Most definitely not the earliest, but very intuitive examples!
 Ideas date back to at least the 70s, even the 50s.